 - 1 teaspoon mild vegetable oil

-- 1 tablespoon butter, unsalted for preference, divided
+- 1 tablespoon butter, divided unsalted if possible

 - 1 large onion, finely chopped